 Some difficult emotions may arise when practicing self-compassion, and as your teacher I am committed to providing a safe, supportive environment for this process to unfold, and to making the journey interesting and enjoyable for everyone.
 Some participants will likely have previously participated in an eight week mindfulness course so will be familiar with principles and with the experience of mindfulness practice – however this isn’t essential, so please do get in touch to discuss suitability if you haven’t done a mindfulness course first.
 Participants should plan to practice mindfulness and self-compassion at least 30 minutes per day.

 The course is made up of 8 weekly sessions and a ‘retreat’ day.
-Our next course will run on Sunday mornings at the fabulous Portswood Residents’ Gardens Pavilion in Southampton, SO17 1QT, with Ali Lambie, 9.30 am - 12.30 pm:
+Our next course will run on Wednesday mornings ONLINE VIA THE AMAZING INTERACTIVE ZOOM PLATFORM, with Ali Lambie, 9.30 am - 12.30 pm